-If you're currently using a Squarespace template in version 7.1, the only way to completely switch your template is to start from scratch using a template in version 7.0.
+If you're currently using a Squarespace template in version 7.1, the only way to completely switch your template is to change your site design via Site Style.

 First, login to your Squarespace account and select a site to edit.

 On the left panel, select Design ➞ Site Styles.

 You will then see the Site Styles setting pull up from the right panel.

 Squarespace now allows you to completely customize the outlook on your site with these settings:

 Note: These settings apply changes to the entire site.

 You might notice Squarespace has made the conscious decision to pre-define certain elements (e.g. color palette, font pairings) so that it's easy for beginners to design an aesthetic site with minimal effort.

 That's one of Squarespace's design philosophies for its users.
 Give ample control but easy enough to design a good-looking site effortlessly.